2020 Dallas Cowboys season: Week 15: vs. San Francisco 49ers

 The Cowboys returned home without injured Ezekiel Elliott, to play against the 49ers, another team dealing with injury issues throughout the season.
 The Cowboys jumped out to a 14–0 lead early, by touchdown plays by Tony Pollard and wide receiver Michael Gallup.
 Like it has been all season long, the Cowboys defense struggled all game long.
 Despite the weak defensive performance, the Cowboys defense took the ball away four times, tied the most takeaways by the Cowboys in the 2020 season.
 CeeDee Lamb returned a kickoff for a 47-yard touchdown, making the score 41–27.
 With the game already won, the Cowboys gave up a touchdown on the last play of the game, ending the game with the final score of 41–33.
 The win, with assistance from a loss by the Washington Football Team improved the Cowboys to 5–9 and kept the Cowboys' season alive, as well as eliminating San Francisco from playoff contention.
+As of 2025, this remains the Cowboys last win over the 49ers.